 How do I allow people to sign up to receive my ebook but not for my weekly emails (for GDPR compliance)?

-This was a question that one of the members of the Travel is Life Tribe asked me.
-I’ve got three suggestions for you on how to accomplish this.
+This was a question that one of the members of the Travel is Life Creators asked me.
+I've got three suggestions for you on how to accomplish this.

 1) Disclose on your form that they will be signing up for your newsletter too.
 This is the simplest way to satisfy GDPR requirements.
 You just have to write something like, “Downloading my ebook will also subscribe you to my weekly newsletter.”
 People will just have to choose if they want both or nothing before they subscribe.